shubham526/trec-ikat-website/docs/index.md

 # **Announcements**

 - :boom: <span style="color:red">New!
+Additional data released for the participants.
+See the data section.</span>

+- New!
 Train topics released!
-See the data section of the website.</span>
+See the data section of the website.

 - Sample topics released!
 See the data section of the website.